mjsamberg/courses/courses/dlprograms/cybersecurity/4_user.md

 User training and education is a critical component to any cybersecurity program.
 User training is especially important in phishing attacks.
 In many attacks, the phishing email is the extent of the attack - a user will provide financial information, wire money, etc. and the attack is concluded.
 In particular, your user education initiatives [should cover the following][26]:
 * Spam emails may look legitimate but may not be.
 There are many [email scams][27] that look legitimate or [use stolen information to convince people that the scammers know something about them][28].
 Spam emails should always be ignored and deleted and if a user has questions, they should check the senders address and make contact with that company through a new email (instead of reply) or another channel.
 * Phishing emails may also look like legitimate emails asking for verification of account details.
 Users should check the URL of the website to ensure that it's the legitimate website as well as both the email address that is in **both** the FROM field and the REPLY-TO field (senders may spoof the from field, but want the return email, so they'll use a different reply-to field.
 Never send a phisher any information, and make contact through another channel (or if they want to be safe, change a password by going to the app directly and not using the email).
 If they click on a phishing link, two-factor authentication may mitigate or eliminate the threat, but users should change passwords right away.
+* AI has changed the game on traditional detection methods (e.g., bad grammar).
+With generative AI, it's easy to create emails for phishing in any language that are grammatically correct (and with enough training data, can even use someone's tone/mannerisms in writing).
+AI can also be used to create deepfakes for phone calls.
+It's critical that any requests that come by email or phone are verified through a known-good contact mechanism and proper procedures.
 * Don't change financial information without verifying the legitimacy of the email or the contact.
 * Never click on files or links in an email if you don't trust (and have verified) the sender.
 * In the event of a malware attack, the computer should be turned off immediately by holding down the power button until the computer turns off and be submitted to IT for investigation.